KjellConnelly/react-native-rate/README.md

 - If you set `preferredAndroidMarket = AndroidMarket.Google` and `options.preferInApp = true`, it will open the native UI in the app (see [Official docs](https://developer.android.com/guide/playcore/in-app-review)).
 - Your app needs to be published at least once to the Play Store for it to show (see [How to test](https://developer.android.com/guide/playcore/in-app-review/test)).
 - It seems that it only shows on a real device, not on a simulator.
+- Need troubleshooting?
+Check out the [official documentation on common problems](https://developer.android.com/guide/playcore/in-app-review/test#troubleshooting) here.
+- Want to show the in-app review dialogue even after the user has reviewed your app?
+Maybe they tapped a button to edit their review?
+Unfortunately, like Apple, Google doesn't tell us if the user has reviewed or not.
+So if you try to open the in-app dialogue, your callback will be **SUCCESS**.
+But actually, nothing will happen.
+And since it is "successful", the Play Store page won't open either.
+In order to handle this, I suggest 1 of two solutions.
+Either create a separate button that ALWAYS opens the play store (never the in-app prompt).
+Or create some logic to estimate if a user has rated or not.
+For example, if the user comes back to the app within 10 seconds, they probably didn't rate the app.
+Or you could just never try the in-app prompt once it has been successful once.
+Or, if you're a programming genius, and you know the usernames of your users, make a Google Play query and search for their review.
+If exists, don't try again.
+Ya, but I bet you won't have access to that info.
+But that's hopeful dreaming.

 ## Example
 ```javascript